Suor/funcy/docs/strings.rst

 .. function:: re_finder(regex, flags=0)

-    Returns a function that calls :func:`re_find` for it's sole argument.
-It's main purpose is quickly constructing mapper functions for :func:`map` and friends.
+    Returns a function that calls :func:`re_find` for its sole argument.
+Its main purpose is quickly constructing mapper functions for :func:`map` and friends.

     See also :ref:`extended_fns`.